Saturday, May 05, 2018

 Financial Management for start-ups

-Most founders of start-ups want to end up in one of two places; Becoming a public company (by having it’s IPO) or being acquired by another company.
-Each of these scenarios has played out at 2 of the last three companies at which I’ve worked.
-If, as an entrepreneur, you want to reach either of these goals, someone in your organisation must have a good grasp of finance.
+Most founders of start-ups want to end up in one of two places; Becoming a public company (by having its IPO) or being acquired by another company.
+Each of these scenarios has played out at 2 of the last three companies I’ve worked at.
+If, as an entrepreneur, you want to reach either of these goals, someone in your organization must have a good grasp of finance.

-During my internship and studies, I learnt a lot about - valuing companies, presenting financial data to investors, powerpoint (doh!
+During my internship and studies, I learned a lot about - valuing companies, presenting financial data to investors, and PowerPoint (doh!
 I'm an MBA, of course!).
 Most importantly, I started to understand the special language that Finance professionals use; Market Cap, Fifo/Lifo, beta, default risk premium, arbitrage, hedging and so on..

 Back at business school, I hit it off with one of my professors, Don Margotta, who is an expert on corporate governance and shareholder activism.
 I want to share a few of the ideas here, that ignited my passion for Finance.

-Here are some of the books, that did the same; Liar's Poker, Barbarians at the Gate, and Black Swan (where Nassim Taleb proceeded to pull apart all the concepts I'd devoted hundreds of hours learning in my Statistics classes).
+Here are some of the finance books, that I've found inspirational; Liar's Poker, Barbarians at the Gate, and Black Swan (where Nassim Taleb proceeded to pull apart all the concepts I'd devoted hundreds of hours learning in my Statistics classes).

-First off, Time value of Money.
+First, Time value of Money.
 This one is crucial.
-A pound today is worth more than a pound you get tomorrow, which is worth more than a pound you make the next day and so on, like this.
+A pound today is worth more than a pound you get tomorrow, which is worth more than a pound you make the next day, and so on.
 The interest rate drives this value.

 If I said all Finance calculations stem from this one idea, I wouldn't be far wrong.
 For example, you could get a good read on the value of a company by using this method to calculate the present value of all it's future cash flows.